murphygroup/cellorganizer-documentation_old/source/chapters/tutorials.rst

 Check out your images
 ---------------------
-Now that the image generation is completed, you can view them.
-In the current directory you should see a folder named "synthesis_tutorial", and in that should be two directories, “cell1” and “cell2”, each of which contain images corresponding to each channel drawn from the model you trained in the **Training** section.
+After the image generation is complete, you can view them.
+In the current directory you should see a folder named "synthesis_tutorial", which should contain two directories, “cell1” and “cell2”, each of which contain images corresponding to each channel drawn from the model you trained in the **Training** section.
 While these images can be opened in ImageJ, we are going to demonstrate two useful tools in CellOrganizer that we frequently use to explore our synthesized images.

 First we're going to create an *indexed image* by combining output images::